x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-high-availability/safety-net.md

 - **Safety Net tries to guarantee message redundancy**: Safety Net is more than just a best effort for message redundancy, so you can't specify a maximum size limit for Safety Net.
 You can only specify how long Safety Net stores messages before they're automatically deleted.

-For more information about transport high availability features in Exchange 2016, see [Transport high availability](transport-high-availability.md).
+For more information about transport high availability features in Exchange Server, see [Transport high availability](transport-high-availability.md).
 For more information about message redundancy for messages in transit, see [Shadow redundancy in Exchange 2016](shadow-redundancy.md).

 ## How Safety Net works
 <a name="How"> </a>